ReksarGames/ApexYOLOv10/README.md

 - **runs/** — Folder for saving logs, metrics, and training results.
 - **scripts/** — Folder containing the main project scripts.

-## Contact Information

-If you have any questions or issues, contact us via email: kirillnosenko304@gmail.com.